 |Not suitable for people who likes practical and hands-on work|

 |It is very hard to get into this career.
 Extensive skill, knowledge, and experience is required for this career.|

 |Long working hours (More than 40 hours per week)|

 69% of Survey Researchers said they were satisfied with their job and 65% said they feel like their job is making other people’s lives better.

 Is this right for me

 You can read more about these career personality types here.

 People who are suitable for this job tends to like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally..

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Survey Researchers job description, Survey Researchers salary, Survey Researchers information, what is the job of a Survey Researcher like, pros and cons about Survey Researchers, colleges and universities for Survey Researchers, is Survey Researchers the right career for me, Hard careers to get into, careers in Social Science and Humanities
+Survey Researchers job description, Survey Researchers salary, Survey Researchers information, what is the job of a Survey Researcher like, pros and cons about Survey Researchers, colleges and universities for Survey Researchers, is Survey Researchers the right career for me, careers in Social Science and Humanities